 WP Rocket offers a powerful feature that allows you to tackle unused CSS in one click.
 You only need to enable the option below, and the plugin will remove the unused CSS included in the HTML of the page.
 It’s an effective way to reduce page size and page load time.

 You’ll find the option in the File Optimization tab:

-As you can see, both features are easy and straightforward.
-You only have to enable the options to start optimizing your WordPress site performance.
+As you can see, the feature is easy and straightforward.
+You only have to enable the option to start optimizing your WordPress site performance.
 No effort or technical knowledge is required!

 4 Additional Performance Tips

 Removing or reducing unused CSS can be tricky, and choosing the best WordPress caching plugin can surely help you.

 There are a couple of performance optimization tips to always keep in mind, and that will also come in handy to minimize the unused CSS impact: